-An abbreviated curriculum vitae in respect of Enver Motala may be viewed on page X of this annual integrated report.
+An abbreviated curriculum vitae in respect of Enver Motala may be viewed on page 12 of this Integrated Annual Report of which this notice forms part.

 The Remuneration and Nominations Committee has considered Enver Motala's past performance and contribution to the company and in, accordance with paragraph 26.8 of the Memorandum of Incorporation of the company, recommends that his appointment be confirmed as a director of the company.